mobxjs/mobx/docs/refguide/make-observable.md

 Possible annotation values are:

 -   `observable`: Used on a property to declare it observable by MobX.
-A property can be anything that MobX can track: primitive values, arrays, objects and `Map`.
+A property can be anything that MobX can track: primitive values, arrays, objects and [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map).
 The property cannot be a getter or a setter.
+See also the rules of [`observable`](observable.md).

 -   `computed`: Used on a [getter](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/get) to declare it as a derived value from observable state.
 Should have no side effects and not modify state.